psgonza/bynario_posts/2017-08-25-string-manipulation-exercise-perl-python-awk.markdown

 ```

-I used several input files with thousands of lines, executed all the scripts in Cygwin64, discarding the output and then checked the time it took..
+I "faked" several input files with thousands of lines (discarding the output), executed all the scripts in Cygwin64, and then checked the time it took..
 Something like this:

 ```
 time python3 textwrap.py XXXX.ldif &> /dev/null